RossPaterson/advent-of-code/2022/README.md

 ## [Day 8: Treetop Tree House](https://adventofcode.com/2022/day/8)

-This was a novel puzzle, which came out very neatly using bulk operations on lists.
+This was a novel puzzle, which came out very neatly using bulk operations on lists to exploit the 4-fold symmetry.
 The second part shares most of the structure of the first, encouraging parameterization by simple functions.